 - You may recite and record the Great Compassion Mantra, the Heart Sutra, the Amitabha Pure Land Rebirth Mantra and the Eighty-Eight Buddhas Great Repentance for the purpose mentioned above.

-- The Little Houses are in a standard format and should not be altered, while the Self-Cultivation Record Forms do not have a standard requirement.
-You can use a quarter of an A4 piece of paper for these Self-Cultivation Record Forms.
-There are no exact quantities required for such forms.
-Generally, reciting sutras or mantras 49, 79 and 108 times is most common.
-For the Eighty-Eight Buddhas Great Repentance, it can be 7, 14 or 21 times etc.
+- The Little Houses are in a standard format and should not be altered, while the Self-Cultivation Record Forms come in different formats.
+The larger one represents 1,102 times of recitation, whereas the smaller one (a quarter of an A4 piece of paper) represent 272 times.
+For the Eighty-Eight Buddhas Great Repentance, it can be 9, 12, 21, 27, 49, 81 or 108 times etc.

 - Here is an analogy.
 Offering Self-Cultivation Record Forms is like giving a gift.
 The type and quantity of these forms that you want to give may vary at one’s discretion (A sample can be found in here).
 The Little Houses are like cheques, which must follow a standard format (A sample can be found in here).